aws-samples/tracing-etl-workloads-otel/README.md

-# OpenTelemetry Data Processing Solution
+# Tracing AWS Glue Jobs using AWS Distro for OpenTelemetry

 ## Overview